Bernhard Larsson

 Bernhard Larsson (14 August 1879 – 1 August 1947) was a Swedish sport shooter who competed in the 1912 Summer Olympics.

-In 1912 he won the gold medal as member of the Swedish team in the team free rifle competition and the bronze medal in the team military rifle event.
+In 1912, he won the gold medal as a member of the Swedish team in the team free rifle competition and the bronze medal in the team military rifle event.
 He also participated in the 300 metre free rifle, three positions and finished in sixth place.